- Credential Programs Multiple Subject (Elementary)

 |MSCP Information.pdf||General information about the Multiple Subject Credential Program.|

 |MSCP Handbook.pdf||This is the program handbook and will give you more detailed information.|

 Credential Programs Single Subject (Secondary)

-Thank you for your interest in the Single Subject Credential Program at CSU Stanislaus.
+Thank you for your interest in the Single Subject Credential Program at Stanislaus State.
 All credential programs in the State of California are reviewed regularly by the California Commission on Teacher Credentialing (CCTC).
-A few credential programs elect to also apply for a higher standard review through the National Council for the Accreditation of Teacher Education (NCATE); the College of Education at CSU Stanislaus has been accredited four times by NCATE.
+A few credential programs elect to also apply for a higher standard review through the National Council for the Accreditation of Teacher Education (NCATE); the College of Education at Stanislaus State has been accredited four times by NCATE.
 We are proud of that distinction and you can be proud of a credential you earn through our nationally accredited program.
 We have a variety of program options: Field Site Centers for student teachers, Bilingual certification, and the Scott Bill.
 Each is described in the SSCP handbook.

-The Single Subject Credential Program at CSU Stanislaus can be completed in one academic year; however, some students do elect to take the program on a part-time basis and may take longer to complete.
+The Single Subject Credential Program at Stanislaus State can be completed in one academic year; however, some students do elect to take the program on a part-time basis and may take longer to complete.
 Candidates may begin the program in the fall or spring.
 For more information regarding the Single Subject Credential Program contact Credential Services (209) 667-3534 or review the following information: